-Reserve Bank of India has released revised guidelines on Compensation of Whole Time Directors/ Chief Executive Officers/ Material Risk Takers and Control Function staff on 4 November, 2019.
+Reserve Bank of India has released revised guidelines on Compensation of Whole Time Directors / Chief Executive Officers/ Material Risk Takers and Control Function staff on 4 November, 2019.

-Bank's remuneration policy was reviewed by the Nomination and Remuneration Committee of the Bank in FY 2020-21 in order to align with RBI guidelines.
+Bank's remuneration policy was originally reviewed and approved by the Nomination and Remuneration Committee of the Bank and Board of Directors of the Bank in FY2021 in order to align with RBI guidelines.
+The remuneration policy of the Bank is reviewed annually and any changes reviewed and approved by the Nomination and Remuneration Committee of the Bank and Board of Directors of the Bank.

 Key highlights of the policy are mentioned below:

-- At least 50% of total compensation i.e. Fixed Pay plus Total Variable Pay shall be variable. - Value of stock options will be included in definition of 'Total Variable Pay' - Total Variable Pay for the MD & CEO/ Whole-time Directors/ Material Risk Takers of the Bank would be capped at 300% of Fixed Pay. - If the Total Variable Pay is up to 200% of the Fixed Pay, a minimum of 50% of the Variable pay; and in case Variable Pay is above 200%, a minimum of 67% of the Variable Pay shall be paid via employee stock options. - Minimum 60% of the Total Variable Pay shall be deferred over 3 years.
+• At least 50% of total compensation i.e. Fixed Pay plus Total Variable Pay shall be variable.

+- Value of stock options will be included in definition of 'Total Variable Pay'. - Total Variable Pay for the MD & CEO/ Whole-time Directors/ Material Risk Takers of the Bank would be capped at 300% of Fixed Pay. - If the Total Variable Pay is up to 200% of the Fixed Pay, a minimum of 50% of the Variable pay; and in case Variable Pay is above 200%, a minimum of 67% of the Variable Pay shall be paid via employee stock options. - Minimum 60% of the Total Variable Pay shall be deferred over 3 years.
 If cash component is part of Total Variable Pay, at least 50% of the cash component of variable pay should also be deferred over 3 years.
-In cases where the cash component of Total variable pay is under Rs.
-25 lakh, variable pay shall not be deferred - All the fixed items of compensation, including retiral benefits and perquisites, will be treated as part of Fixed Pay. - Qualitative and quantitative criteria defined for identification of Material Risk Takers (MRTs). - Specific guidelines on application of malus and clawback clauses. - A discussion of how the Bank ensures that risk, internal audit and compliance employees are remunerated independently of the businesses they oversee:
+In cases where the cash component of Total variable pay is under ₹ 25 lakh, variable pay shall not be deferred. - All the fixed items of compensation, including retiral benefits and perquisites, will be treated as part of Fixed Pay. - Qualitative and quantitative criteria defined for identification of Material Risk Takers (MRTs). - Specific guidelines on application of malus and clawback clauses. - A discussion of how the Bank ensures that risk, internal audit and compliance employees are remunerated independently of the businesses they oversee:

 The Bank ensures that risk, internal audit and compliance employees are remunerated independently of the businesses they oversee and is guided by the individual employee performance.
 The remuneration is determined on the basis of relevant risk measures included in the Balanced Scorecard / key deliverables of staff in these functions.
-The parameters reviewed for performance based rewards are independent of performance of the business area they oversee and commensurate with their individual role in the Bank.
+The parameters reviewed for performance-based rewards are independent of performance of the business area they oversee and commensurate with their individual role in the Bank.
 Additionally, the ratio of fixed and variable compensation is weighed towards fixed compensation in case of employees in risk, internal audit, and compliance functions.